Castau/React_First_Week/README.md

 To fix the error caused by [this](https://reactjs.org/docs/lists-and-keys.html#keys):
 >*Keys help React identify which items have changed, are added, or are removed.
 Keys should be given to the elements inside the array to give the elements a stable identity.*

-The key property has to be included in the map, like this (array-index is used as key since we haven't been thaught this yet):
+The key property has to be included in the map, like this (array-index is used as key since we haven't been taught this properly yet):
 ```javascript
 {names.map((pers, index) => (<WelcomePerson person={pers} key={index} />))}
 ```